IreneGithundi/alx-low_level_programming/0x01-variables_if_else_while/README.md

 This is a C program that will assign a random number to the variable n each time it is executed and then print the last digit of the number stored in the variable n.
 ## 2-print_alphabet.c
 This is C that  prints the alphabet in lowercase, followed by a new line using the putchar function.
+## 3-print_alphabets.c
+This is a C program that prints the alphabet in lowercase, and then in uppercase, followed by a new line using the putchar function.